statgen/pheweb/etc/detailed-install-instructions.md

 *(Note: In most cases this is equivalent to `pip3 install pheweb`, but if you have a bad version of `pip3` on your `$PATH`, using `python3 -m pip` will avoid it.)*

-If you get the error `Segmentation fault (core dumped)`, try running `python3 -m pip install --no-binary :all: cffi` beforehand.
+If you get the error `Segmentation fault (core dumped)`, try running `python3 -m pip install --no-binary=cffi,cryptography pheweb` instead.

 If that command fails in a different way, then use one of the approaches below.